October 9, 2025

 • some people labelled as undocumented by DHS later discovered to be legal by TDCJ

-Kennedy et al takes sum of undocumented from DHS and TDCJ
+Kennedy et al takes count of all incidents where people labelled as undocumented from DHS and TDCJ.
+May double count individuals.

 “We can supply the number uniquely identified by TDCJ (Prison category) and the total number of Illegals identified through PEP (this can include illegals also identified by TDCJ).
 Please note, if someone was uniquely identified through TDCJ, but at a later time is identified through PEP, the individual would no longer be in the Prison category and would reflect the PEP identification” [emphasis added].